 In November 2012 Paula was presented with the opportunity to expand DMY once again, and even though she wanted to say no, the universe spoke much louder with a big YES!
 She signed the lease for an 8,000 square foot space and after 10 months of planning and building we opened the doors to our new space on September 17, 2013.

 Dancing Mind’s newly renovated space is designed to embody our mission statement to “inspire and empower.”
-Our studio is also designed for fun and represents Paula’s passion for yoga, athletics and zest for leading the way in the fitness realm.
+Our studio is also designed for fun and represents Paula’s passion for power yoga, CrossFit, athletics and zest for leading the way in the fitness realm.
 More over – we feel that our new home also reaffirms that “what is possible” is as limitless as what the mind can imagine.
 With the shift in space came a shift in name, and Dancing Mind Yoga became Dancing Mind – offering Yoga, CrossFit, and Cycle.

 Today, Dancing Mind is a community destination where people experience an alternative way of living life.
 Authentic.
 Real.
 Without judgment, anger or fear.
 Our mission is to inspire and empower individuals to experience new possibilities and find community.
 Today Paula knows that her experience at Level One with Baron and his team was service.
 It was a passion for service and for empowering people to be so strong that it spoke through everything they did.
 She felt it.
 It touched her and it transformed her, the people around her, and the relationships she had.
 And that is what we aim to share at Dancing Mind.

 In 1993 studio owner, Paula Baake, stumbled across the book titled, “Thinking Body, Dancing Mind”, by Chungliang Al Huang.
 In a time in her life where a career shift was happening as were changing family dynamics – stress and anxiety seemed to quickly consume far too much of her time and energy.

 The book was impactful and its message spoke to the themes that we teach in Baptiste yoga: